kinode-dao/client-encryptor/README.md

 # client-api

-A library for handling encryption and decryption of WebSocket data (and later HTTP) from an Uqbar node.
+A library for handling encryption and decryption of WebSocket data (and later HTTP) from a Kinode.

 ## Installation